zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Use the [MPC Mentor Guide](https://drive.google.com/a/ufm.edu/file/d/0BwTbZzlJYPL2M2x2cTNaSW0zVjA/view?usp=sharing). [update here]

 ####Flexible Mentoring - Contract for What You Need
 The MPC requires that students contract a mentor to provide them with a grade on their final evaluation.
 Beyond this commitment, there is no minimum (or maximum) mentoring requirement.
 Schedule check-ins, or not.
-Get lots of one-on-one time, or not!
+Get lots of one-on-one time, or not.
 You can receive feedback from (and negotiate payments with) as many mentors as you want.

 Some students want more attnetion than others.
 It may be important to meet at certain moments than others.
 Flexible mentoring lets your contract accommodate your needs and helps you align incentives with your mentor.